This is the world's ONLY

 ~ ~ ~

 to stump me.
-Thanks to the [Complete Keyboard Chord] chart, I understand how they pertain
+Thanks to your [Complete Keyboard Chord] chart, I understand how they pertain

 to the structure of chords ...
 Altered chords intrigue me, so I'm working my way through